igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 of [Make targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/bootstrap/Makefile#L65)
 to ensure consistent and reliable management of QA cluster operations:

-- `qa-nodes-create` – creates three LXD VMs (one master, two workers)
+- `qa-nodes-create` – Creates three LXD VMs (one master, two workers).
-- `qa-nodes-suspend` – pauses all QA VMs
+- `qa-nodes-suspend` – Pauses all QA VMs.
-- `qa-nodes-resume` – resumes suspended VMs
+- `qa-nodes-resume` – Resumes suspended VMs.
-- `qa-nodes-snapshot` – creates snapshots for backup or rollback
+- `qa-nodes-snapshot` – Creates snapshots for backup or rollback.
-- `qa-nodes-snapshots-list` – lists existing snapshots
+- `qa-nodes-snapshots-list` – Lists existing snapshots.
-- `qa-nodes-restore` – restores VMs from a snapshot
+- `qa-nodes-restore` – Restores VMs from a snapshot.
-- `qa-nodes-delete` – deletes all QA VMs and snapshots
+- `qa-nodes-delete` – Deletes all QA VMs and snapshots.

 These targets wrap underlying `lxc` commands and scripts to automate the lifecycle of QA cluster nodes.
 Because provisioning and deploying QA environments can be time-consuming, the